 An educator for over 20 years, school principal Claire needed more energy to keep up with her busy schedule.
-After being diagnosed with osteoporosis nine years ago, she started on a fitness journey that led her to crossfit classes coupled with weight training, but after experiencing less-than-stellar results, her coach encouraged her to take a closer look at her nutrition.
-Up until that point, she ate the Standard American Diet, regularly enjoying pasta and bread.
-When she heard about the carnivore diet, she decided she’d give it a try for a few weeks.
-Fast forward four years later, and she’s still on the carnivore bandwagon—experiencing the myriad health benefits that go along with it.
+After being diagnosed with osteoporosis nine years ago, she started a fitness journey leading her to CrossFit classes and weight training.
+However, after experiencing less-than-stellar results, her coach encouraged her to look closely at her nutrition.

 “The reason I stayed with it after a couple of weeks was, number one: I was enjoying what I was eating—and I was eating as much as I wanted—which was wonderful…but over the course of just four weeks, I gained more muscle than I had gained in months prior to that.
 I saw fairly quick results in my body composition and my performance—and that was exciting.”

 Now 68 ½ years old, her yearly checkups and bloodwork all confirm she’s thriving.
 “Continuing to do all the weightlifting…and eating meat—I have actually reversed my osteoporosis in my spine to normal, so that’s been awesome!
 I also have hypothyroid, and that has improved as best thyroids can improve.

 I’m still taking Synthroid, but instead of this being a progressive illness, it has actually gone the other way, and they had to reduce my meds because it was too much.”
 Another perk?
 After six months of eating Carnivore, the kidney stones she had been told were waiting in the wings completely disappeared.